-This story is re-published as a summary and extract of a story on Dr Mercola’s website, written by Dr Mercola and published on March 9, 2020.
+This story about essential nutrition is re-published as a summary and extract of a story on Dr Mercola’s website, written by Dr Mercola and published on March 9, 2020.

-As for prevention, nutrition plays a crucial role and several nutrients are known for their immune-boosting properties and ability to ward against viral infections.
+As for prevention, nutrition plays a crucial role and several nutrients included in essential nutrition are known for their immune-boosting properties and ability to ward against viral infections.
 As reported in a February 24, 2020 press release:25,26

 “In a compelling article27 in Progress in Cardiovascular Diseases … Mark McCarty of the Catalytic Longevity Foundation, San Diego, CA, USA, and James DiNicolantonio, PharmD, a cardiovascular research scientist at Saint Luke’s Mid America Heart Institute, Kansas City, MO, propose that certain nutraceuticals may help provide relief to people infected with encapsulated RNA viruses such as influenza and coronavirus …